I get the craving for takeout no less than three times a week. I know. It’s a plight I live with.

 It’s fun trying to be an adult or have conversations when a craving has taken hold.
 By fun I mean confusing for all other people involved.

-Beau turned to me and asked how my book was to which I responded, “Chicken curry.”
+Jeremy turned to me and asked how my book was to which I responded, “Chicken curry.”

 I know I had that crazed look in my eyes and, logically, I knew that was the wrong answer to his question.
 But I just sat there.
 Content with my response.
 Staring at him.